-Family is a defiantly low-key, but quietly radical Star Trek story.
-Set in the aftermath of The Best of Both Worlds which saw Picard forcibly transformed into one of the Borg our favourite Earl Grey-loving captain returns to his ancestral home and comes to blows with his surly brother.
+Family is a defiantly low-key, but quietly radical, Star Trek story.
+Set in the aftermath of The Best of Both Worlds - which saw Picard forcibly transformed into one of the Borg - our favourite Earl Grey-loving captain returns to his ancestral home and comes to blows with his surly brother.
 Boring?
 Not a bit of it.
-This is Trek as a character drama, and intelligent one at that.
+This is Trek as a character drama, and an intelligent one at that.
 It's lack of plot only serves to emphasize how attached we have become to Jean Luc over the last few years, and how traumatised he has been by his recent fight.

 Lampooned in the years that followed, this is the famous "hippy" episode, where Spock comes under the influence of some local spores and falls in love with lovely Leila.
-Here's the thing, though.
-There's loads more to this episode than just the sight of Leonard Nimoy playing a very different sort of Spock and a drug metaphor.
-The love story is sensitively handled, it's conclusion very affecting.
+Here's the thing, though; there's loads more to this episode than just the sight of Leonard Nimoy playing a very different sort of Spock and a drug metaphor.
+The love story is sensitively handled, and it's conclusion very affecting.
 There's some great dialogue (McCoy bellowing "Hiya, Jimmy boy!
-Ive taken care of everything.
+I've taken care of everything.
 All y'all gotta do is relax!" is a treat) and writer DC Fontana hones in on Spock's loneliness when he returns to "normal".
 And what could be more perfectly '60s than Star Trek meeting flower power?

 It's safe to say that Voyager doesn't have the best rep among fans.
 New Star Trek had become such a part of the TV furniture by then that the shock of the new had worn off, and the franchise was badly in need of new ideas.
 That's not to say that there weren't good episodes, however, including the excellent pilot.
 Caretaker quickly sets up an intriguing status quo where Starfleet loyalists and a faction of rebel colonists called The Maquis are forced to work together when they find themselves trapped on the other side of the galaxy.
 Kate Mulgrew impresses as Captain Janeway, and the ship's medical hologram, played by Robert Picardo, is hilarious.

 Designed to celebrate Star Trek's 30 anniversary, this glorious episode steps away from Deep Space Nine's traditional gloom and doom by flinging the cast back in time and into the original series episode The Trouble With Tribbles.
-The modern day cast appear to interact with the original icons in a hilarious, nostalgic and brilliantly realised tribute to the show's origins.
+The modern day cast appear to interact with the original icons in a hilarious, nostalgic, and brilliantly realised tribute to the show's origins.